-There is clear evidence that stigma and discrimination can be a significant barrier for people with a lived experience of mental illness when seeking work and progressing in the workplace.
+There is clear evidence that stigma and discrimination can be a significant barrier for people with a lived experience of mental illness when seeking and maintaining work or progressing in the workplace.

 Having a job can play an important role in promoting mental health and wellbeing and can support recovery from mental health conditions.

 Employment also provides financial security, contributes to confidence, purpose and structure, helps build a sense of identity, and can be an opportunity to make a positive contribution.

 In 2016 the Commission engaged EY Sweeney to research the workplace experiences of Queenslanders living with mental health conditions, and how these experiences affect their ability to gain and maintain employment.

 EY Sweeney’s research report Mental health stigma reduction in the workplace, June 2018 also explored what made a positive difference to people’s employment experiences, and their perspectives on different approaches to addressing mental health stigma in the workplace.

 The Commission outlined the key findings and next steps in its paper, Reducing mental health stigma in the workplace in January 2019.

 Mental health stigma and discrimination pose significant barriers to participation in the workforce and many other areas of life.